 Honorary Mention: University of Iowa Hawkeye Marching Band

 Of course, we have to give a little shout out to the Hawkeye Marching Band since College Raptor is located in the heart of Hawkeye territory—Iowa City (and a few of the writers, including yours truly, were members of the band—Go Hawks!).

 With bright yellow uniforms, it’s hard to miss this fun-loving band.
-HMB is known for entertaining every crowd and showcasing music both nostalgic and new.
+HMB entertains every crowd and showcases both nostalgic and new music.
 The band has earned some high praise, CNN says they are “One of the top ten best college marching bands in the nation!”
 Kirk Ferentz, head coach of the Hawkeye Football team, says, “We gain a significant advantage playing at home in familiar surroundings with friends, fans, and the band cheering us on!”

 Eager to march with or cheer on any of these bands?
 Enter your information into our college match tool to see your admission odds (and potential financial aid packages) for any college in the country!